Alison Volpe Holmes, MD, MPH

 Neonatal abstinence syndrome

-Career advising for medical students
+Career advising and professional wellbeing for medical students

 Whalen BL, Holmes AV, Blythe S. Models of care for neonatal abstinence syndrome: What works?
 Semin Fetal Neonatal Med.
 2019 Apr;24(2):121-132.

 Chan PS, Penna FJ, Holmes AV.
 Gomco Versus Mogen?
 No Effect on Circumcision Revision Rates.
 Hosp Pediatr.
 2018 Oct;8(10):611-614.

 Holmes AV Is Breast Still Best From a Bottle?
 Pediatrics.
 2018 Oct;142(4).

 Andrews C, Whatley C, Smith M, Brayton EC, Simone S, Holmes AV.
 Quality-Improvement Effort to Reduce Hypothermia Among High-Risk Infants on a Mother-Infant Unit.
 Pediatrics.
 2018 Mar;141(3). pii: e20171214.